 Credit risk arises from cash and cash equivalents, deposits with banks, as well as credit exposures to customers, including outstanding receivables and committed transactions.
 For customers, management assesses the credit quality of the customer, taking into account their financial position, past experience and other factors.
+Compliance with credit limits by customers is regularly monitored by management.
 The maximum exposure to credit risk at the end of each reporting period is the carrying amount of the financial assets.